-Tracing the development of modernity in Western architecture, this course examines a series of movements and cities from the mid-18th century to the present.
-Major examples include Neoclassicism in Washington, D.C., Haussmann’s renovation of Paris, colonialism in Hong Kong and Shanghai, New York skyscrapers, and the international spread of Modernism and Postmodernism.
+Tracing the development of modernity in western architecture, this course examines a series of movements and cities from the mid-18th century to the present.
+Major examples include Neoclassicism in Washington, D.C., Haussmann’s renovation of Paris, colonialism in Hong Kong and Shanghai, skyscrapers in Chicago and New York, and the international spread of Modernism and the diverse movements that have followed it.
 Emphasis is placed on construction technology, architectural theory, and the way buildings express institutional ideologies.
 Tutorials include visits to local buildings.

 This course will consider the representation of women in Western art and the various roles they have played in its production.
 Examples will range from the Ancient world to Contemporary Art, with special attention to issues of portraiture and self-portraiture, as well as the ways in which the portrayal of the female artist has changed over time.